Skip to content

 Set environment variables before starting the daemon instead.

-model and default_model are resolved and exposed as runtime metadata.
-Direct acp providers receive the normal ACP startup flow; Pi-backed providers also receive a session-local Pi settings.json and models.json with the resolved runtime_provider and model.
+model and models.default are resolved and exposed as runtime metadata.
+Direct acp providers receive the normal ACP startup flow.
+Native pi sessions receive the resolved runtime_provider/model through ACP model selection.
+Wrapped Pi-backed API-key providers receive session-local Pi settings.json and models.json so Pi can run with the AGH-selected provider, model, and injected credential while the operator-facing provider remains OpenRouter, z.ai, Moonshot/Kimi, Vercel AI Gateway, xAI, MiniMax, Mistral, or Groq.

 The practical rule is: